 Find out more about what we do and why we do it

-We ask all guests queuing in the courtyard to be respectful of our neighbours and the wider community.
+We ask all guests entering and leaving via our courtyard to be respectful of our neighbours and the wider community.

 During the Christmas period, the Night Shelter is taken over by Caring at Christmas.
 It opens the Christmas Shelter for 24 hours a day for seven to 10 days.
 During this time, seasonal food and entertainment are provided.
 Special permission is granted by Bristol City Council for approximately fifty guests to stay overnight.